-Botero’s works are probably among the most recognisable in art history.
-It is enough to look once at one of his plump, “voluminous” characters and objects to recognise in any other work the style of this Colombian figurative artist.
-So if you like his creations and have the chance to travel to Colombia (with an O, not ‘Columbia’), there are two places you absolutely have to visit: the Botero Museum in the capital city, Bogotá, and the Museo de Antioquia in his hometown, Medellin.
-Here is a review of some of the pieces you can find there.
+Fernando Botero’s artworks are probably among the most recognizable in art history.
+It is enough to look once at one of his plump, “voluminous” characters and objects to recognize in any other work the style of this Colombian figurative artist.
+So if you like his creations and have the chance to travel to Colombia, there are two places you absolutely have to visit: the Botero Museum in the capital, Bogotá, and the Museo de Antioquia in his hometown, Medellin.
+Here is a review of some of Botero’s artworks you can find there.

-The “most Colombian of Colombian artists” has spent most of his life living and working abroad and is currently residing in Paris.
-So there is little chance you meet him on your Colombian travels.
-But these two museums house an impressive number of Botero’s works – and with them a big chunk of his life, his passions and of the history of Colombia.
+The “most Colombian of Colombian artists” had spent most of his life living and working abroad, so there is little chance of you meeting him on your Colombian travels.
+But these two museums house an impressive number of Botero’s works – and with them, a big chunk of his life, his passions, and the history of Colombia.

-Located in La Candelaria, the trendy and touristy neighbourhood of Bogotá, the Botero Museum (or ‘Museo Botero’ if you want to practice your Spanish) is said to house one of Latin America’s most important international art collection.
-It consists of 208 art pieces: paintings, drawings and a room full of sculptures.
+Located in La Candelaria, the trendy and touristy neighborhood of Bogotá, the Botero Museum is said to house one of Latin America’s most important international art collections.
+It consists of 208 art pieces: paintings, drawings, and a room full of sculptures.

-Not less than 123 pieces of the collection are signed by Botero, the remaining 85 are from famous international artists such as Marc Chagall, Salvador Dali, Pablo Picasso, Sonia Delaunay or Claude Monet.
+No less than 123 pieces of the collection are signed by Botero; the remaining 85 are from famous international artists such as Marc Chagall, Salvador Dali, Pablo Picasso, Sonia Delaunay, and Claude Monet.
 That is not the only reason why the museum is named after Botero though; all of these artworks belonged to the Colombian master and were donated by him in the year 2000 to the city of Bogotà.
-The mayor of the capital at the time agreed to build a museum to showcase the donation, an exhibition that was curated by Fernando Botero himself, with one condition: no piece should be moved, sold or lent once they had found their place in the building.
+The mayor of the capital at the time agreed to build a museum to showcase the donation, an exhibition that was curated by Fernando Botero himself, with one condition: no piece should be moved, sold, or lent once it had found its place in the building.

-Botero is clearly a citizen of the world, changing residence every so often, but living now most of the time in Paris.
-His first stay in the French capital was in 1953, and he spent most of his time in the Louvre.
-This is probably where he first discovered first-hand the works of the impressionists.
+Botero was clearly a citizen of the world, changing residence every so often.
+His first stay in Paris was in 1953, and he spent most of his time in the Louvre.
+This is probably where he first discovered first-hand the works of the Impressionists.

-These pieces with pencil and watercolour show the skills of the artists on paper, retaining the “Boterismo” style that is so recognisable.
-A coloured version of the Courbet drawing was sold recently for US$ 900.
+These pieces with pencil and watercolor show the skills of the artists on paper, retaining the Boterismo style that is so recognizable.

-Fernando Botero declared after finishing one of his painting series: “After all this, I always return to the simplest things: still lifes.”
-And whether they are fruits, cakes, bottles or musical instruments, still lifes are indeed a recurrent topic on the walls of both museums!
+And whether they are fruits, cakes, bottles, or musical instruments, still lifes are indeed a recurrent topic on the walls of both museums!

-I chose this particular one as a good example of the importance of colours in Botero’s paintings.
-A critic once talked of “the sharp use of colour that gives its works a seductive beauty and an elemental impact”; he added that the colours were a way to convey pathos and emotions.
+I chose this particular one as a good example of the importance of colors in Botero’s paintings.
+A critic once talked of “the sharp use of color that gives his works a seductive beauty and an elemental impact”; he added that the colors were a way to convey pathos and emotions.

-Orange Oranges on an Orange Wall could be the title of an abstract painting.
-Here, the colour underlines the rotund shape to emphasise the juicy flesh of the fruit; the flesh seems bright under the light and like sticking out of the painting.
-With the undersized cutlery adding to their enormity, wouldn’t you want a fresh juice of these Colombian oranges?
+Orange Oranges on an Orange Wall could be the title of the painting.
+Here, the color underlines the rotund shape to emphasize the juicy flesh of the fruit; the flesh seems bright under the light and sticks out of the painting.
+With the undersized cutlery adding to their enormity, wouldn’t you want the fresh juice of these Colombian oranges?

 This magnificent hand greets visitors in the entrance hall, like a stout bronze “hello” from the museum building.
 Despite the usual plumpness, there is a definite grace and subtlety in the shape and the position.
 It resembles the hand of a chubby baby sticking out of the cradle, looking for his mother’s finger.
 This is a perfect example of how the artist manages to create a “fat” sculpture that does not feel ponderous.
 Having said that, it’s better not to look at it from behind, so as not to get another meaning from the fingers.